Powerlearnproject/se-day1-assignment-obumxyz/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Answer:

+Prompt engineering is the process where you guide generative artificial intelligence (generative AI) solutions to generate desired outputs.

+Its importance in interacting with AI models;

+Prompt engineering is crucial in interacting with AI models as it maximizes the model’s effectiveness by ensuring that inputs are clear, specific, and tailored to the task at hand.
+A well-crafted prompt helps the AI understand the user's intent, leading to more accurate, relevant, and consistent responses.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+Answer:

+Vague Prompt: "Tell me about AI."

+Improved Prompt: "Explain the fundamentals of artificial intelligence, including its definition, key technologies, common applications, and ethical challenges."

+Why the Improved Prompt is More Effective: The improved prompt is clearer because it specifies exactly what aspects of AI the user is interested in, including definition, technologies, applications, and ethical challenges.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------